How to choose the best and cheapest investment platform and DIY investing ISA

 - There are currently over 21 investment platform providers in the UK.

-- When you compare investment platforms it is advisable to choose one that allows investment in shares and/or funds both directly and via a Stocks and Shares ISA, Junior ISA (JISA) or Self Invested Personal Pension (SIPP)
+- When you compare investment platform providers it is advisable to choose one that allows investment in shares and/or funds both directly and via a Stocks and Shares ISA, Junior ISA (JISA) or Self Invested Personal Pension (SIPP)

-- Therefore selecting an investment platform with a broad range of investments available will provide you with flexibility going forward
+- Therefore selecting the best investment platform with a broad range of investments available will provide you with flexibility going forward

-Deciding on the best investment platform for you will depend on your personal circumstances and your investment goals.
-Some are best for those wanting a helping hand, as they offer good tools and guidance, while other investment platforms may be better for monthly savers, for example.
+Deciding on the best investment platform provider for you will depend on your personal circumstances and your investment goals.
+Some are best for those wanting a helping hand, as they offer good tools and guidance, while other investment platform providers may be better for monthly savers, for example.

-We've have compared over 20 investment platform providers to produce a list of the best and cheapest fund platforms .
+We have compared over 21 investment platforms to produce a list of the best and cheapest fund platforms.

 Best all-round investment platform

-Hargreaves Lansdown - (for a combination of cost, investment choice and customer service)
+Hargreaves Lansdown* - (for a combination of cost, investment choice, customer service and useful online tools)

 Best investment platform for beginners (someone else manages your money)